Conceiva/MezzmoKodiPlugin/README.md

 - Automatic backup of resume points every 30 seconds while media is playing
 - Full data <a href="https://github.com/Conceiva/MezzmoKodiPlugin/wiki/Mezzmo-Kodi-Addon-Data-Export">exporting</a> of Kodi video database tables and Mezzmo addon data
 - Shows media in the sort order from the server
-- More metadata than standard UPnP view with support for most <a href="https://github.com/Conceiva/MezzmoKodiPlugin/wiki/uPNP-Server-Support">uPNP servers</a>
+- More metadata than standard UPnP view with support for most <a href="https://github.com/Conceiva/MezzmoKodiPlugin/wiki/uPNP-Server-Support">UPnP servers</a>
 - Automatic Mezzmo / Kodi database background synchronization with up to <a href="https://github.com/Conceiva/MezzmoKodiPlugin/wiki/Native-Kodi-Access#mezzmo-selective-sync">5 custom views</a>
 - <a href="https://github.com/Conceiva/MezzmoKodiPlugin/wiki/Managing-Your-Library#automatic-discovery">Automatic discovery</a> of new library content
 - Simplified <a href="https://github.com/Conceiva/MezzmoKodiPlugin/wiki/Managing-Your-Library#deleting-content">deletion</a> of Kodi library content
 - Automatic detection of <a href="https://github.com/Conceiva/MezzmoKodiPlugin/wiki/Managing-Your-Library#duplicate-library-content">duplicate library content</a>
+- Movie <a href="https://github.com/Conceiva/MezzmoKodiPlugin/wiki/Movie-Trailers">trailer previews</a> with up to 20 trailers including <a href="https://github.com/Conceiva/MezzmoKodiPlugin/wiki/Movie-Trailers#local-movie-trailers">local trailers</a>
+- <a href="https://github.com/Conceiva/MezzmoKodiPlugin/wiki/Movie-Trailers#mezzmo-movie-previews">Mezzmo Movie Previews</a> to create a movie theater like experience from your Mezzmo library
 - Automatic support for <a href="https://github.com/Conceiva/MezzmoKodiPlugin/wiki/Managing-Your-Library#movie-sets">Movie Sets</a> with <a href="https://github.com/Conceiva/MezzmoKodiPlugin/wiki/Managing-Your-Library#movieset-quick-access">Quick Access</a> context menus
 - Flexible user definable <a href="https://github.com/Conceiva/MezzmoKodiPlugin/wiki/Managing-Your-Library#mezzmo-movie-collection">movie collections</a> with quick context menu access
 - Automatically stop paused playback <a href="https://github.com/Conceiva/MezzmoKodiPlugin/wiki/Mezzmo-Kodi-Addon-Settings#timers--servers">user selectable</a> timer